TeamGloomy/LPC-STM32-RRFUserConfigs/K40 CO2 Laser - SKR 2 - ESP - paulg4h/readme.md

 # K40 CO2 Laser

+## history
+ Novmeber 2021, add red laser and macros.

 I rebuild my K40 CO2 Laser with RRF and water flow and temperature sensor, motorized bed, lid switch, resume button, air assist valve

 ## Features
  - to not start a job when the lid is open
  - pause a job when the lid is opened while processing
  - pause when the water flow / temperature is out of range *
+ - red laser for positionining the working laser

 ## Hardware